markeastman/vaadin-demo/README.md

 This is working better I think than the dialog approach used by the persona edit.
 Within the view it can call a static method on the edit view to route to itself passing a parameter on the url

+To help with more complex processing I have added an Expense entry.
+This has a header and multiple lines.
+Each line can be a different type of expense so we will need to have different panels for each expense type.

 # Things to do or investigate

 1. Need to think about when to use dialogs for editing and